-The voltage regulator shown in Figure 4 is standard on DL series generator sets with the YD generator.
+The voltage regulator shown in Figure 4 is standard on DL4B, DL6B, and DL6TB Generator Sets.
 This regulator can be connected for frequency sensitive, non-frequency sensitive, or semi-frequency sensitive regulation.
 Unless requested, all sets are connected at the factory for frequency sensitive regulation.